Envelope Accordion Album

 • Consider if you could recycle some envelopes you have been sent in the mail.
 Some of the writing and stamps could show, but you may like that look.

-• If you do not have enough envelopes of the right size, you can make your own and customise them completely!
+• If you do not have enough envelopes of the right size, you can make your own with an envelope punch board or manually and customise them completely!

 How to Make an Envelope Accordion Album:

-• Then measure what you want to keep in the envelopes and cut off one end of each envelope to allow your items to fit comfortably inside and still be able to be pulled out.
+• Now measure what you want to keep in the envelopes and cut off one end of each envelope to allow your items to fit comfortably inside and still be able to be pulled out without sticking.

-• Make sure the envelopes are all the same length
+• NOTE: Make sure the envelopes are all the same lengthand width

 • Now stack the envelopes together and start adhering them to each other by placing a single row of double sided tape down the middle of one, then sticking it to the middle of another.

-• Keep sticking envelopes together until you have formed your accordion
+• Keep sticking envelopes together until you have formed your complete accordion

 • Next make a cover for your project.

-• Lay the envelopes down on a piece of A4 cardstock and cut a strip lengthwise to fit.
-Allow the edges of the cardstock to overlap the pockets a little to help protect them
+• What I did was lay the envelope file folder down on a piece of A4 cardstock and cut a strip lengthwise to fit.
+Allow the edges of the cardstock to overlap the pockets a little to help protect the.
+I made 1cm borders around the envelope insert, and I scored my cardstock to make a spine for my album.

 • There's an example of a variation of this accordion album for you to see at Susan's Saga.
 It is a slightly larger version.